recallnet/rust-recall/README.md

 which is a transaction that includes a CID reference to an object, but does not include the object data itself.
 When a detached payload is added to the chain, validators are required to download the object data from the network and verify that it matches the CID reference.
-This ensures that all validators have a copy of the object data and can verify the integrity of the object store state.
+This ensures that all validators have a copy of the object data and can verify the integrity of the bucket state.

 The core IPC process for top-down parent finality is a vote-based mechanism.
 Once a validator has the data locally (via synchronization with its peers), the validator issues a _vote_ to the other validators to confirm data availability